Connecting

 River Days is May 9th - May 17th!

-The San Diego River Park Foundation is excited to announce our 22nd Annual San Diego River Days.
+The San Diego River Park Foundation is excited to announce our 23rd Annual San Diego River Days.
 Get outside with us and our many wonderful partners this Spring!

 Kickoff River Days at the 5K Walk for Wildlife & Fun Run to help raise vital funds for wildlife conservation in the San Diego River watershed!
-Get early bird discounted tickets before March 9th!

-Each year, we come together with many wonderful partners organizations to host fun nature and art activities for all ages that celebrate the San Diego River as a cultural, ecological, and recreational treasure.
+Each year, we come together with many wonderful partner organizations to host fun nature and art activities for all ages that celebrate the San Diego River as a cultural, ecological, and recreational treasure.
 From Julian to Ocean Beach, and everywhere in between, get outside with us this Spring!

 Join Our Newsletter